 (or Orphans of a Perfect Storm)

-8 June 1853, as the ship Australia hove into sight of the harbour, it was the final spark that Captain Avery was unable to keep clear of his powder keg of a crew.
+8 June 1853, as the ship Australia hove into sight of the harbour, that was the final spark which Captain Avery was unable to keep clear of his powder keg of a crew.
 They had been at sea for one hundred days.
 One hundred days during which they had been expressly forbidden from even speaking to their cargo of one-hundred-and-forty-four young, nubile, single, Irish maidens…

-But Captain Avery did re-assert his authority. on shore, in the government depot some time later, Mary Chapman was interviewed by a government inspector and gave the same answer to the question asked of every immigrant on that particular voyage.
+But Captain Avery did re-assert his authority.
+On shore, in the government depot some time later, Mary Chapman was interviewed by a immigration inspector and gave the same answer to the question asked of every immigrant who had been on that particular voyage.